Up in the Air is a great film. Essentially, it is about our commitment in life: at work; in our families; in a relationship.

 In addition to his main job, Ryan is also a motivational speaker.
 His keynote speech is entitled, “What’s In Your Backpack?”.
 The theme of the speech is that commitments and possessions slow us down and that we would be better off without them.

-Regardless of whether you adhere to that philosophy, the speech is excellent for a number of reasons.
+Regardless of whether you adhere to that philosophy, Clooney’s speech in Up in the Air is excellent for a number of reasons.
 Below is the trailer for the movie with an abbreviated version of the speech.
 The full speech text, with analysis, follows.

 What’s In Your Backpack?